-Should you wish to license or sell your patent, we assist in drafting the necessary agreements, including licensing agreements and confidentially statements.
-We can also take care of the registration of a license agreement at the appropriate patent office, as well as other changes resulting from commercial IP transactions.
+Should you wish to license or sell your patent in Norway, we assist in drafting the necessary agreements, including licensing agreements and confidentially statements.
+We can also take care of the registration of a license agreement in the Patent Registry of the NIPO, as well as other changes resulting from commercial IP transactions.

 We also offer strategic advice in the process of buying, selling and licensing industrial rights.

 Third-party observations may be filed at any time during the prosecution of an application.
 If you do not want us to, we will not state your name in the observation.
 A copy of the observation will be forwarded to the applicant, and the observation will be recorded as a separate action in the NIPO’s database.
 The examiner is obliged to consider the arguments and any cited documents in the observation.